jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 		git commit -m "Some message"

 If a particular version of a file is in the Git directory, it’s considered committed.
 If it has been modified and was added to the staging area, it is staged.
 And if it was changed since it was checked out but has not been staged, it is modified.
 In Git Basics, you’ll learn more about these states and how you can either take advantage of them or skip the staged part entirely.

+##1.
+Basic Workflow

+The basic workflow is the following.

 ##2.
 Branches